subhankar0296/csgo-round-outcome-prediction/README.md

-## 🧠 Key Learnings & Engineering Outcomes
+## 🧠 Key Learnings & Outcomes
-- End-to-End Execution: Developed a complete machine learning lifecycle including pipeline ingestion, structured data imputation, feature scaling, mathematical dimensionality reduction, and evaluation matrix generations.
+- Complete Project Execution: Built the full machine learning process from start to finish, including data cleaning, scaling, reducing dimensions, and evaluating results.

-- Scaling Realities: Confirmed that while simpler models like LDA offer excellent mathematical explainability and fast inference speeds, complex ensemble methods provide the non-linear boundaries required to secure a significant ~13% accuracy boost on live game telemetry.
+- Model Insights: Learned that simple models like LDA are easy to explain and fast, but more advanced models (like ensembles) capture complex patterns and improved accuracy by about 13% on real game data.

-- Clean Code Standards: Refactored exploratory notebook blocks into modular, reusable Python functions paired with explicit parameter tracking to ensure script maintainability and scalability.
+- Clean Coding: Converted messy notebook code into neat, reusable Python functions with clear parameters, making the project easier to maintain and scale.